 Projects: This is huge, create dedicated workspaces with uploaded docs, custom instructions, and shared knowledge bases.
 I set one up for my AI reviews, uploading past notes; it felt like a personal research assistant.

-20x+ usage over free, ideal for pros building agents daily.
+• 20x more usage than free, ideal for pros building agents daily.

 In my opinion, free has about 80% of the core features: chatting, coding, and analysis.
 Paid adds quantity (limits) and quality (better models, Projects, priority features).
 If you’re casual, free is plenty.
 For daily work like mine?
 Pro is a no-brainer upgrade.